Znow/znow.github.io/_posts/2017-12-15-ruby-on-rails-authenticate-danish-nemid-with-devise-and-auth0.md

 Go to https://auth0.com/authenticate/rails/nemid/ and follow the guide.

-#### Configure Auth0 connection
+#### Configure Auth0

 Log in to your Auth0 account

-Click on "Connections" -> "Enterprise", so you see the below:
+Click on "Connections" -> "Enterprise", you should see the same as below:
 ![auth0]({{site.baseurl}}/_posts/auth0.PNG)

 Click on "ADFS" or the icon with the bullet lines